-- 1.1.
-Strategy for the cooperation programme's contribution to the Union strategy for smart, sustainable and inclusive growth and to the achievement of economic, social and territorial cohesion - 1.1.1.
-The strategy of the cooperation programme for contributing to the Union strategy for smart, sustainable and inclusive growth
+1.1.
+Strategy for the cooperation programme's contribution to the Union strategy for smart, sustainable and inclusive growth and to the achievement of economic, social and territorial cohesion

+1.1.1.
+Description of the cooperation programme's strategy for contributing to the Union strategy for smart, sustainable and inclusive growth and for achieving economic, social and territorial cohesion.

-1.1.1.1 Geographical coverage
+1.1.1.1.
+Geographical coverage

-The Programme area extends over a total surface of 19,841 km2 and has a total population of approximately 3 million inhabitants.
-The entire Programme area includes 5 Italian NUTS3 level regions (provinces of Venice, Udine, Pordenone, Gorizia and Trieste) and 5 Slovenian statistical regions (statistical regions of Primorsko-notranjska,Osrednjeslovenska, Gorenjska, Obalno-kraška and Goriška).
-Overall, on NUTS2 level on the Italian side, the regions involved are those of Veneto and Friuli Venezia Giulia, while for the Slovenian side, VzhodnaSlovenija and ZahodnaSlovenija.
+The Programme area extends over a total surface of 19,841 km and has a total population of approximately 3 million inhabitants.
+The entire Programme area includes 5 Italian NUTS3 level regions (provinces of Venice, Udine, Pordenone, Gorizia and Trieste) and 5 Slovenian statistical regions (statistical regions of Primorsko-notranjska, Osrednjeslovenska, Gorenjska, Obalno-kraška and Goriška).
+Overall, on NUTS2 level on the Italian side, the regions involved are those of Veneto and Friuli Venezia Giulia, while for the Slovenian side Slovene Western Cohesion Region and Eastern Cohesion Region.